 The External Affairs Representative shall be responsible for representing the Student Association to bodies external to the College.
 They shall automatically become a member of any representative body to which the Student Association may be affiliated, subject to the internal procedures of any such body.

 Sports and Societies Representative

-The Sports & Societies Representative shall be responsible for convening a committee of the President of Common Room, the President of the Student Association and him/herself to approve requests for sports subsidies.
-S/he shall further serve as a point of contact with students representing the College in sport and shall organize sporting and recreational activities in College.
-S/he shall serve as a point of contact for any member of college wishing to establish a College society, and shall act to ensure the operation of such societies within the codes of conduct established by the Common Room Committee.
+The Sports & Societies Representative shall be responsible for convening a committee of the President of Common Room, the President of the Student Association and themselves to approve requests for sports subsidies.
+They shall further serve as a point of contact with students representing the College in sport and shall organize sporting and recreational activities in College.
+They shall serve as a point of contact for any member of college wishing to establish a College society, and shall act to ensure the operation of such societies within the codes of conduct established by the Common Room Committee.

 The Careers Representative shall liaise with the Oxford University Careers Service and the St Cross College Communications and Development Office to provide junior members with information about careers events taking place within the University and to facilitate the running of such events in college.
 They shall be responsible for coordinating the St Cross Talks, facilitating and publicising Academic events, facilitating study skills training and coordinating courses at divisional level for thesis-writing.

 Family and Community Representative